alfabank/ncache/readme.md

 ### .md5(string)
 Return md5 hash of given string.
 In [0-9a-h] format.
 Internal function but can be useful in external cases.
+Inplemented only under node.js.
+Throw an error in browser.

+### .hash(string)
+Return hash of given string.
+In Int32 format.
+Internal function but can be useful in external cases.

 ### .check(key)